German rail strike halts trains nationwide

 The strike also impacted DB customer services offices, meaning that in many stations passengers were left without information over loudspeakers or display boards.

-It also called on the union -- which threatened follow-up strikes if necessary -- to return to the negotiating table quickly.
+It also called on the union - which threatened follow-up strikes if necessary - to return to the negotiating table quickly.
+AFP

-A DB spokeswoman said: "Parties that negotiate must be prepared to make concessions.
-DB has asked the EVG to continue the talks this afternoon."